princeasaregh/TB-Profiler-Workshop/README.md

 Dr. Prince Asare
 Department of Bacteriology
-Noguchi Memorial Institute for Medical Research, COllege of Health Sciences, University of Ghana
+Noguchi Memorial Institute for Medical Research, College of Health Sciences, University of Ghana